 - An overview of diabetes: Patients and their family members can get an overview of the disease and read about several emerging issues.
-This resource is provided by the government's Healthy People program.
+This resource is provided by the National Institute of Diabetes and Digestive and Kidney Diseases.

 - Diabetes glossary: If you or a loved one has received a recent diagnosis of diabetes, have a look through this glossary from the CDC to understand some of the words and terms commonly used in discussing this disorder.

 - Diabetes resource: To learn about diabetes, have a look at this comprehensive online resource from the CDC.
 It covers questions about diabetes, statistics, and trends, related medical news, and educational articles for patients and professionals.

 - Guide to diabetes: Find out all about diabetes, its statistics, ongoing research, and related resources.
 The information is supplied by the government’s Department of Health and Human Services.

 - Diabetes symptoms: The national institute of Diabetes provides a basic list of symptoms that diabetic patients can expect.
 If you have been experiencing changes in your health, this list is worth consulting.